econ-ark/Life-Cycle-Prime-Time/content/report.md

 % - childless save as much or more as those with heirs
 % - people do not list bequests as important (in SCF survey questions)
 % - typical household leaves only 2 percent of lifetime resources as bequests (Lutz Hendricks)
-% - Modigliani and Summers (1986) debate
+% - Modigliani versus Kotlikoff and Summers (1986) debate

 ## Wealth In the Utility Function (WIUF)

 ### Motivations

-Given these objections to the bequest motive, it seems natural to consider other modifications to the original Modigliani-Brumberg assumption that the only purpose of holding wealth is to enable future consumption.

-% An alternative approach to explaining the \`drawdown failure' is that there is some reason people value ownership of wealth _per se_,  not just because it enables future consumption.

 #### Why Do the Rich Save So Much?
-In the economics literature's new spirit of treating what people say about their motivations as another form of data (which, like all data, is potentially unreliable), \cite{carrollWhy} adduces a variety of evidence about saving behavior the very rich dating back to the 19th century, when Andrew Carnegie famously pledged to give away 99 percent of his wealth to charitable causes before his death (and proceeded to make good on his promise).
-Carnegie was explicit about his reasons: He had vastly more wealth than necessary to accommodate his wants (including his beloved Scottish castle); he thought a great deal of social good could be done by the charities he favored; and the expectation of receiving a colossal inheritance would `ruin' a child.
-Some other motivations mentioned either by the rich people themselves or those commenting about their behavior are perhaps less creditable, including the proposition that relative wealth confers relative status, that it gives the holder political and social power, and more.
-But what is striking in the extensive historical work of \cite{jaher:gilded} is the scarcity of evidence for bequest motives.
+Andrew Carnegie, then the richest man in the world, famously pledged to give away 90 percent of his wealth before his death (and made good on his promise).
+Carnegie was explicit: He had vastly more wealth than necessary to accommodate his wants (including maintenance of his beloved Scottish castle); he thought considerable social good could be accomplished by the charities he favored (especially libraries); and he felt that the expectation of receiving a colossal inheritance would `ruin' a child.\footnote{"I would as soon leave my son a curse as the almighty dollar." \cite{jaher:gildedage}.} The reason economists should be interested in extreme examples like Carnegie (or Bill Gates, or John D. Rockefeller) is the same reason physicists are interested in black holes: Stress tests of a theory can reveal its flaws (Einstein beats Newton only in such extreme cases).
+The historian Fredrick Cople \cite{jaher:gildedAge}'s chronicle of the behavior of the richest Americans since the 1800s (Carnegie is one of many examples) is striking in two ways.
+His book contains a feast of quotes, over a long time span, from the richest Americans articulating a host of motivations for wealth accumulation; and very few of these mention anything resembling the bequest motive as formulated in the academic life cycle literature.

-% - SCF rich people interviews
-% - SCF questions about reasons for saving
+This is consonant with the views of Max Weber (1905), who argued that the 'spirit of capitalism' was that it was intrinsically virtuous to accumulate wealth.
+And also in line with survey data from the modern __Surveys of Consumer Finances__, which find that only 5 percent of respondents, and only 4 percent of respondents in the richest 1 percent, put 'leaving an inheritance' among __the top 5__ reasons for saving (\cite{WhyDoTheRich}).

+Financial advisors to 401(k) plans also report a strong allergy, on the part of corporate 401(k) fiduciaries, to any mention of leaving a bequest as a legitimate target of 401(k) saving advice.
+(Possibly this reflects the fact that pension plan sponsors owe a fiduciary duty to the plan participants, but not to their heirs.)
+% JT: Can I say this?
+Is there a citation I can use?

+Given these objections to the bequest motive, and given the problems of a model without a bequest motive, it seems natural to consider other modifications to the Modigliani-Brumberg assumption that the only purpose of holding wealth is to enable future consumption.

 #### Paper provides a Host of Reasons --
-For our purposes, the takeaway from this paper is that it presents a context in which the neither the Modgliani-Brumberg assumption that wealth is held only to finance future consumption, nor the standard augmentation of that model to accommodate the desire to leave a bequest to heirs, seems to suffice for explaining behavior with respect to wealth.
+% For our purposes, the takeaway from this paper is that it presents a context in which the neither the Modgliani-Brumberg assumption that wealth is held only to finance future consumption, nor the standard augmentation of that model to accommodate the desire to leave a bequest to heirs, seems to suffice for explaining behavior with respect to wealth.

 The most general way we economists have of incorporating motivations into our models of behavior is simply to assume that the decisionmaker gets utility, directly, from something -- in this case, from holding wealth.
 The next question is how best to structure the utility function to study any particular question.
 The \cite{WhyDoTheRich} paper, for example, proposed a utility function specifically designed to capture behavior as wealth approached infinity, and accomplishing that goal required some mathematical structure that delivered the desired results but was unwieldy (and not obviously necessary for explaining the behavior of the bottom 99 percent, whose wealth does not approach infinity).\footnote{Specifically, a separable utility-from-wealth function was added to the maximizer's objective and with a coefficient of relative risk aversion smaller than that for the utility from consumption, which delivers the desired result.}

 #### Money in the Utility Function (Sidrauski; Rotermberg and Poterba)
-It turns out that there is a literature in macroeconomics pioneered by Miguel Sidrauski in his paper [Rational choice and Patterns of Growth in a Monetary Economy](), that has long included \`money' in the utility function of the representative agent in one form or another.
+In fact, it turns out that there is a literature in macroeconomics, pioneered by Miguel Sidrauski in his paper [Rational choice and
+Patterns of Growth in a Monetary Economy](), that has long included \`money' in the utility function of the representative agent in one form or another.

-A prominent paper by [](doi:10.1086/261207) proposed a specific utility function designed to capture the stability of the ratio of money to GDP, and Rotemberg along with James Poterba estimated this model on U.S. data in [](doi:10.3386/w1796).
+A well-known paper by [](doi:10.1086/261207) proposed a specific utility function designed to capture the stability of the ratio of money to GDP, and Rotemberg along with James Poterba estimated this model on U.S. data in [](doi:10.3386/w1796).

 The structure of their utility function is
 \begin{align}